andryberna03/forerunners-lspd-project/README.md

 The user chooses their teaching features using filters and then asks for data.
 Flask sends a query to the FastAPI to retrieve the relevant data.
 FastAPI processes the query and responds with the requested information in JSON format.
 Upon receiving the data, Flask extracts and transforms it as necessary, making them available and ready for the second user's query when `calendar.html` template will be rendered again.

 ### *Calendar display:*
-The user select their specific teaching and JavaScript make two AJAX calls to retrieve data.
+The user select their specific teaching and JavaScript makes two AJAX calls to retrieve data.
 The first one is used to populate the calendar design showing classess.
 By moving the cursor over the slot the user gains detailed information about each lecture, including the course title, lecturer, time, and location.
 This detailed view provides users with a clear and organised schedule, making it easy to manage their academic commitment.
-Additionally, if you click on the time slot it will take the user to Ca’ Foscari official web page for that teaching.
+Additionally, if the user clicks on the time slot it will take the user to Ca’ Foscari official web page for that teaching.
 The second one is used to create the iCal file.

 ### *User download teaching in iCal format:*
 When the download button is clicked by the user, `calendar.ics` file is created based on information retrived in the most recent query using JavaScript AJAX call.
 As soon as the file is created, it is immediately downloaded by the browser using timezone CET.
 This allows the user to directly add the lectures to their preferred calendar client.